Nationwide Help. FREE Initial Consultation. 1-866-601-5518.

 - In evaluating claims under SBA affiliation rules, the appeals court will base its analysis on the solicitation and proposal before it.

-OHA SBA Small Business Affiliation Appeal Lawyers
+Watson’s SBA OHA Small Business Affiliation & Ostensible Subcontractor Rule Lawyers

-With law offices in Washington DC and Colorado, the government contract law attorneys at Watson & Associates, LLC frequently file or defend SBA affiliation cases under the Ostensible Subcontractor Rule both at the SBA level and appeals at SBA OHA.
+With law offices in Washington DC and Colorado, the government contract law attorneys at Watson & Associates, LLC frequently file or defend SBA affiliation rules and cases under the Ostensible Subcontractor Rule both at the SBA level and appeals at SBA OHA.
 Our SBA Subcontracting lawyers frequently represent clients before the SBA, and SBA Office of Hearings and Appeals when there is an adverse decision or disputes about the ostensible definition.

-Call Our Ostensible Subcontractor Lawyers
+Call Our CO and Washington DC SBA Ostensible Subcontractor Rule Lawyers